jsscmnhn/shady_amsterdam/README.md

 To run the code, configuration files have to be given as input.
 Find out how to do this at  [Setting up the Configuration File](docs/Configuration-setup.md)

 ## Requirements
-The file containing the required packages for this repository can be found at ...

-for a conda environment and for ... pip install.
+We provide a requirement file for both pip install and setting up a conda environment.
+They pip install can be found at `/requirements.txt`, the conda environment at `/conda_environment.yml`
 We recommend using a Conda environment as this simplifies installing GDAL.

-The required datasets for running Analysis Amsterdam region can be found here [Datasets](https://drive.google.com/drive/folders/1LsNp03WkUEMMzGZZci4n8d7l7EE5ZUVt)
+The required datasets for running the Analysis for the Amsterdam region can be found here [Datasets](https://drive.google.com/drive/folders/1LsNp03WkUEMMzGZZci4n8d7l7EE5ZUVt)

 ## Example run (`/example_run`)
-The input, outputs and configuration file settings of an example run of a small region in Amsterdam can be found at  the directory `/example_run`
+The input, outputs and configuration file settings of an example run of a small region in Amsterdam can be found at  the directory `/example_run`.
+For this, the Cool Spaces datsasets are required, found at: [Datasets](https://drive.google.com/drive/folders/1LsNp03WkUEMMzGZZci4n8d7l7EE5ZUVt)